How do you determine whether a Tree is protected before removing it

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a protected tree without permission?

-If you do work on a tree that is protected without the proper permits, you could be facing significant fines, and possibly even jail time.
+If you carry out work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.

-Can I contest an TPO and/or preservation order?
+Can I appeal to a TPO or preservation order?

 Conclusion